dennisdoomen/CSharpGuidelines/_pages/1100_MemberDesignGuidelines.md

 ### <a name="av1137"></a> Define parameters as specific as possible (AV1137) ![](/assets/images/2.png)

-If your member needs a specific piece of data, define parameters as specific as that and don't take a container object instead.
+If your method or local function needs a specific piece of data, define parameters as specific as that and don't take a container object instead.
 For instance, consider a method that needs a connection string that is exposed through a central `IConfiguration` interface.
 Rather than taking a dependency on the entire configuration, just define a parameter for the connection string.
 This not only prevents unnecessary coupling, it also improves maintainability in the long run.

 **Note:** An easy trick to remember this guideline is the *Don't ship the truck if you only need a package*.